jthegedus/awesome-firebase/README.md

 - 🔌 [FireSQL][firesql] - Query Firestore using SQL syntax.
 Issues the minimum amount of queries necessary in order to get the data that you request.
 - 📖 [Hosting Version History][hosting-version-hist] - Automatic deletion of older versions of your site deployments.
 - 🔌 [Firestorter][firestorter] - Use Firestore in React with zero effort, using MobX (also for react-native).
-- 🔌 [Nextbase][nextbase] - Boilerplate for React developers who want to quick start a project in Firebase.
+- 💡 [Nextbase][nextbase] - Boilerplate of Next.js, Redux & Firebase for developers who want a quick start project.

 ## Mobile